jasoryeh/AvicusNetwork/README.md

 # AvicusNetwork
 A **massive** maven project of all of the Avicus Network's required plugin suite in one convenient maven project.

-Required server software: [SportPaper](https://github.com/VectorMC/SportPaper), and [Travertine](https://github.com/VectorMC/Travertine)
+Required server software: [SportPaper (w/ Custom modifications, please use this link)](https://github.com/VectorMC/SportPaper), and [Travertine](https://github.com/VectorMC/Travertine)

 Required plugins: The Via Plugins, ProtocolLib, LibsDisguises, WorldEdit, LuckPerms, and NuVotifier